ds-visualizer/ds-visualizer/content/TreeTraversals/code.md

 while visited.length != 0 :
   current = visited.poll() // current = 2, visited = [];
-  nodes.push(current) // nodes = [2]
+  print(current) // print(2)
   if(current.left != null) visited = [1]
   if(current.right != null) visited = [1,3]

-  // Keep doing this till the queue is done, for practice you can trace this by yourself
+  // Keep doing this till the queue is empty, for practice you can trace this by yourself

 ```